TFMV/hatch/README.md

 ---

 > This project is in early development.
 It may change, break, or evolve quickly.
-Contributions, ideas, and experiments are welcome
+Contributions, ideas, and experiments are welcome.
+> For a producction ready implementation, see GizmoSQL (C++).

 ## 🙋 Why Hatch Exists